KajtekWisniewski/mushroomIdentifier/README.md

 ## Running the app

-To run the whole up you have build docker containers in the following process:
+To run the whole up you have build docker containers from the root of the project in the following process:

 1. Build the AI backend:
    `docker build -t mushroom-api -f mushroom_classifier/Dockerfile .`